Lio-0/Scripting-Project/README.md

 # Scripting-Project
 Scripting Project: Jonas Jump

-Lio Ballantyne & Axel Bergman
+By Lio Ballantyne & Axel Bergman

 Build instructions: All required libraries are included in the project files, no additional software is required to build except for Visual Studio.

 **Game controls:**
   W, A, S, D to move.

   Use mouse movement to look around.

   Press and hold Space to jump.

   Hold Shift to run while moving.

 **Editor controls:**